gecholabs/quickstart/ch3-scripting-languages.md

 # CH 3 - **Scripting \(programming\) languages**

-I got to Python via R. Specifically, I wrote my dissertation exclusively in R. When I was trying to develop a web interface to my results \(pre R-Shiny\), I stumbled across Ruby on Rails and RSRuby.
+I found the Python language via R. Specifically, I did the analyses for dissertation exclusively in R. When I was trying to develop a web interface to my results \(pre R-Shiny\), I stumbled across Ruby on Rails and RSRuby.
 As I followed the trail, I realized it was a fork of R2Py and wham, discovered Python.
 My first experience of PyCon was like walking into Lothlórien.
 It felt like an epiphany at the time and I’ve never looked back.**
 **

 ![](https://lh4.googleusercontent.com/u-GWg5BExS9Zh0f5IH8iqhN6GhtGouxala-Lhzf1BA4sMdNfiOfRN917D6kWJk-z8q35OcLLRq-tvuZApNqYZhv3Axz5-VcItyBdI9kUP7TfFjJyfYHQSMjcP1FHMgcYXhefFibX)

 ## Python and R

-### **Why Python \(my favorite\)**
+### **Why Python \(my favorite language\)**

 * It’s relatively easy to get started

-* You get all the other languages you need too \(e.g. R, Scala, C\)
+* You get all the other languages you need with it \(e.g. R, Scala, C\)

 * It’s a Swiss Army Knife: you can do everything from web development to natural language to video games to to robotics and hacking